Responding to Interference with Child Custody

 - new visitation/time-sharing schedules to prevent further violations;

 - make-up parenting time; or

 - family therapy.

 In more extreme cases, a parent can request supervised visitation, neutral child exchange arrangements, or additional restrictions on parenting time and/or decision-making authority.
 An experienced family law attorney can evaluate the facts and supporting documentation to advise on an appropriate response.

 No parent should have to continually fight for the right to see their child post-divorce, but unfortunately, such efforts are sometimes necessary.
 Work with the experienced attorneys at Tampa Bay’s All Family Law Group, P.A., who understand your concerns and frustrations and will do what is necessary to protect your parental rights.
-Contact the Tampa divorce attorneys and family lawyers at All Family Law Group, P.A. in Tampa Bay at 813-672-1900 for a consultation at no charge or email us to schedule a free consultation.
+Contact the Tampa divorce attorneys and family lawyers at All Family Law Group, P.A. in Tampa Bay at 813-672-1900 or email us to schedule a free consultation.